What are the best harbour towns in Cornwall?

 With Cornwall’s significant maritime history, it’s no surprise that some of the most beautiful harbourside towns in the country are found dotted along the Cornish coast.
-Each town is full of beauty and charm, along with plenty of things to do, from walking the coastal paths surrounding Looe harbour to browsing the harbour-inspired art in St Ives, read our guide to discover some of the most beautiful locations to visit during your stay at a Cornwall holiday park.
+Each town is full of beauty, charm, and fun things to do, from walking the coastal paths surrounding Looe Harbour to browsing the harbour-inspired art in St Ives.

 Along the south coast of Cornwall is the picturesque port of Polperro, which is the perfect spot to experience a quieter pace of life.
-The streets that wind around the traditional fishermen cottages are so narrow that few cars can drive through the town, allowing visitors to enjoy a relaxing break without the disturbing noise of traffic.
+The streets that wind around the traditional fishermen’s cottages are so narrow that few cars can drive through the town, allowing visitors to enjoy a relaxing break without disturbing traffic noise.

-The peaceful fishing cove was once notorious for smuggling during the 18th and early 19th century so, during your visit be sure to stop by the Heritage Museum of Smuggling and Fishing and learn more about Polperro’s history.
-After strolling along the harbourside, change into a swimming costume and head to the Polperro bathing pool which could pass as a giant rock pool and is a popular spot for adventurous swimmers.
+If you want to visit the best Cornwall harbour towns, this peaceful fishing cove should be on your list of places to visit, as it has it all.
+It was once notorious for smuggling during the 18th and early 19th centuries, so stop by the Harbour Museum and learn more about Polperro’s history during your visit.
+After strolling along the harbourside, change into a swimming costume and head to the Polperro bathing pool, which could pass as a giant rock pool and is a popular spot for adventurous swimmers.

 Perhaps one of the most well-known harbours in the UK is St Ives, a town that mixes maritime museums, independent shopping and a contemporary art scene.

 A must-visit art gallery is Tate St Ives, which you can find in a magnificent building that overlooks Porthmeor Beach.
-The Tate is home to many modern art collections as well as unique exhibitions.
-You can also visit the Barbara Hepworth Museum and Sculpture Garden, where the sculptures created by one of Britain’s most iconic 20th-century artists are displayed in amongst flowers and greenery.
+The Tate is home to many modern art collections and unique exhibitions.
+You can also visit the Barbara Hepworth Museum and Sculpture Garden, where the sculptures created by one of Britain’s most iconic 20th-century artists are displayed in between flowers and greenery.

-We spoke to Mark from The Cornish Deli, a café serving local delights in the heart of the town to find out more: “Firstly, the multiple beaches – including the world famous surfing beach of Porthmeor, the ultra-family friendly Porthminster Beach and the quaint harbour beach.
+We spoke to Mark from The Cornish Deli, a café serving local delights in the heart of the town, who told us what he loves about St Ives: “Firstly, the multiple beaches – including the world-famous surfing beach of Porthmeor, the ultra-family friendly Porthminster Beach and the quaint harbour beach.
 Also, there are many very decent cafes, restaurants and bars close by within a traditional fishing village feel.
-There are small boutiques and privately shops along the beautiful cobbled back streets.
+There are small boutiques and privately-owned shops along the beautiful cobbled back streets.
 The traditional fishing village feel and the old fishing cottages also make St Ives great.”

-Along the harbourside, there are plenty of shops to browse as well as restaurants that serve local freshly caught fish, one being the Salamander restaurant where you can enjoy a three-course meal made from local produce.
-If you’re looking for something a bit more low-key, grab a classic seaside fish and chips from The Fishermen’s Chippy to enjoy on a bench overlooking the beautiful harbour.
+Along the harbourside, there are plenty of shops to browse and restaurants that serve local freshly caught fish, one being the Salamander Restaurant, where you can enjoy a three-course meal made from local produce.
+If you’re looking for something more low-key, grab a classic seaside fish and chips from the Fishermen’s Chippy to enjoy on a bench overlooking the beautiful harbour.

-If you love history, then Falmouth is the harbourside town perfect for you.
-Falmouth is famous for having the third deepest natural harbour in the world, which has been a popular spot for ship repairs for over 150 years, many mariners have referred to it as the “First and Last Port” and the “Port of Refuge.”
+If you love history, the best harbour town in Cornwall that you can visit is Falmouth.
+The town is famous for having the third deepest natural harbour in the world, which has been a popular spot for ship repairs for over 150 years; many mariners have referred to it as the “First and Last Port” and the “Port of Refuge.”

-We spoke to Anna from the team at Huddle, a must-visit café in the heart of Falmouth, to find out more about why this harbourside town is so great: “With countless places to stop for food and drink, boutique shops to visit, family friendly beaches ideal for relaxation or play, and a variety of events and activities throughout the year – from Sea Shanties to Falmouth Week, to the Oyster Festival, there is always plenty to see and do in Falmouth.
+We spoke to Anna from the team at Huddle, a must-visit café in the heart of Falmouth, to find out more about why this harbourside town is so great: “With countless places to stop for food and drink, boutique shops to visit, family-friendly beaches ideal for relaxation or play, and a variety of events and activities throughout the year – from Sea Shanties and Falmouth Week to the Oyster Festival, there is always plenty to see and do in Falmouth.

-Situated between Looe and Mevagissey is the quaint harbourside town Fowey.
-The harbour is home to many commercial boats including the Polruan Ferry, which allows visitors to explore Fowey’s neighbouring seaside town.
+Situated between Looe and Mevagissey is the quaint harbourside town of Fowey.
+The harbour is home to many commercial boats, including the Polruan Ferry, which allows visitors to explore Fowey’s neighbouring seaside town.

 “Fowey has wonderful restaurants, shops and galleries.
 The views across the estuary to the village of Polruan are divine.
 Fowey has a village community feel, with friendly locals aplenty as well as tourists.
 It also has a touch of the luxurious about it, with its elegant buildings and hotels.
 It’s perfect for a relaxing weekend break, sampling local produce and breathing in the refreshing seaside air.”